 - Especially if there are motor control problems

 - May include post surgical strengthening e.g. lower back, sacroiliac joint, hip, shoulder, neck

 Pre-natal and post-natal women

-•increase awareness, strength and flexibility e.g. shoulder, thoracic, neck, headache
+- Increase awareness, strength and flexibility e.g. shoulder, thoracic, neck, headaches

-•prevent injury and enhance performance, ballet dancers, footballers and netballer are three groups who have benefited immensely in the past
+- Prevent injury and enhance performance for athletes.
+Ballet dancers, footballers and net ballers are three groups who have benefited immensely in the past

 - Increase muscle strength, flexibility and tone as well as stability and balance which is needed in many sports

 How does clinical Pilates differ from Gym Pilates

 Clients are individually assessed by a physiotherapist and given exercises that target their specific problem areas.
 Close supervision of technique and graded exercises ensure safety and injury prevention for client.
 Real time ultrasound feedback may be used to assist training of “core stability” muscles.
 Most health funds recognise “clinical pilates” as a physiotherapy intervention and so rebates may apply.